 For laboratory or bench scale reactor studies of Syngas reactions, Extrel offers the process mass spectrometer system in a laboratory package, known as the MAX300-LG.

-Both the Extrel MAX300-LG and the MAX300-IG Gas Analyzers provide:
+Both the Extrel MAX300-LG and the MAX300-RTG Gas Analyzers provide: